Khopa/DwarvesManagerNES/README.md

 - Maintain B to run
 - Avoid the fireballs and get as much gold as you can

-This project use Shiru's Neslib NES library, and an example project was used as startup code.
+This project uses Shiru's Neslib NES library, and an example project was used as startup code.
 More information about NES programming and tutorials on Shiru's website : http://shiru.untergrund.net

 **How to compile:**